 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We collect personal data directly from you, or from your employer, during programme recruitment and induction, this includes:
+We collect personal data directly from you, or from your employer or education provider, during programme recruitment and induction, this includes:

 Personal information such as your name, date of birth, gender, details of your current employment and job role, qualifications and where appropriate your contact details.